• Home

 2. Expert Opinions (Sections 45 to 50): These sections describe when expert opinions are relevant in proceedings.

-3. Character as Corroborative Evidence (Sections 53 to 55): These sections describe the instances when the character of a person becomes relevant.
+3. Character as Corroborative Evidence (Sections 53 to 55): These sections describe the instances when a person's character becomes relevant.

 4. Documentary Evidence (Sections 61 to 90): These sections describe the rules for the relevancy and admissibility of documentary evidence.

-As mentioned previously, it is important not only to understand these sections and provisions but also to be able to apply them effectively in answering questions during the exam.
-Keep practicing with mock tests and previous years' papers for a comprehensive preparation.
+As mentioned previously, it is important to understand these sections and provisions and apply them effectively in answering questions during the exam.
+Keep practising with mock tests and previous years' papers for comprehensive preparation.

 CLAT PG Online Coaching